ContractingWorks/ClientAPI/Doc/IntegrationArchitecture.md

 ### Synchronization Log

-Keeps track of what has been synchronized between the provider and Contracting Works.
+Synchronization log keeps track of what has been synchronized between the provider and Contracting Works.

 ### Integration Configuration Database

-A simple dictionary database: Given a Client identifier we lookup the connection string for the provider used by the client.
+Integration configuration database is a simple dictionary database: Given a Client identifier we lookup the connection string for the provider used by the client.

 ### Integration Service

-This is the heart or engine that makes the integrations work.
+Integration service is the heart or engine that makes the integrations work.
 It monitors the service bus for updates and reacts to changes.